 If you are looking to buy a Sporting Lucas Terrier, you would need to pay upwards of £1000 for a well-bred puppy.
-The cost of insuring a male 3-year-old Sporting Lucas Terrier in northern England would be £18.12 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of June 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Sporting Lucas Terrier in northern England would be £20.34 a month for basic cover but for a lifetime policy, this would set you back £42.56 a month (quote as of April 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Sporting Lucas would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Sporting Lucas would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Sporting Lucas Terrier puppy.